Our Mission Statement:

 Before serving in the pastorate, Jeff and his wife Vivian were missionaries for 14 years with SIM, an interdenominational mission agency.
 Most of those years were in Bolivia, South America, so both are fluent in Spanish.

 The Krolls have been ministering here at Faith EFC since June, 2009.
-They have three grown sons and three grandchildren.
+They have three married sons and three grandchildren.